 Kids under the age of 3 get in free of charge, and the museum has been designed with family in mind, with changing tables where parents can change their babies and feed them in peace and quiet.
 Traveling as a family is more economical as a family pass goes for €25 as opposed to the individual price of €7.

-The museum staff offer services such as group and children’s receptions.
+The museum staff offers services such as group and children’s receptions.
 There are also shops available and a bus stop.
 If you prefer driving yourself, parking is free and quite spacious.

 See Related: Best Portable Car Seats for Travel